shivamom8282/student-management-/README.md

 # student-management-
-This is a of student management system with c++
+This is a project of student management system with c++.
+In this project we can managae students data.